WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 ### Parameters

 **Event type and data:** Includes the event type and data associated with an event.
-When an event type e.g. click matches to the event type registered in registerAdBeacon, the data will be used by the browser as the data sent in the beacon sent to the registered URL.
+When an event type e.g. click matches to the event type registered in registerAdBeacon, the data will be used by the browser as the request body in the request sent to the registered URL.

 **Destination type:** List of values to determine whose registered beacons are reported, can be a combination of 'buyer', 'seller', or 'component-seller'.